academe/openerpapi/README.md

 * PHP5.3 compatibility.
 The original was PHP5.4, but for no functional reason - just the array declaration format.
 * Change of namespace to Academe\OpenErpApi (just so the old and new libraries can be run together if needed).

 Now the Pimple DIC is being used to manage DI within this package.
+It makes it easier to use - you throw some parameters in, and the DIC handles instantiation and dependancies.

 Examples
 ========